TelcoSec/GSM-NiaB/README.md

 The goal of this lab is to create a GSM network with internet access and execute calls between our mobile phones.

+SISO for MIMO use BladeRF
 ## OS
 1. Debian 12 RPI4
 2. Linux RPI4-GSM-B0x 6.6.31+rpt-rpi-v8 #1 SMP PREEMPT Debian 1:6.6.31-1+rpt1 (2024-05-29) aarch64 GNU/Linux

 ## Installation

-1. Using Docker
-2. Install in Debian
+1. Install in Debian 12 - no GUI
+2. Download my Image Ready for RPI4

+## Configuration
 - 2 SIM cards provisioned to our network
 - 1 BTS
 - GSM Core - OSMO